-But anyways, if you already know what seed mixes are all about, you can jump to the end of this article to see our picks:
+If you already know what seed mixes are all about, you can jump to the end of this article to see my number one pick:

 If you are still reading, then let me first explain more about what seed starting mixes are?

-Starting mixes are media made specifically for starting seed indoor.
-Gardeners use it to plant some vegetable seeds to get a head start before the season, or if they have problems in their soil that reduce germination rate.
+Starting mix is the media made specifically for seed germination unlike potting soils or compost.
+Gardeners use it to plant vegetable seeds to get a head start before the season, or if they have problems in their soil that reduce germination rate.

-Why are they made specifically for starting seeds?
+Why are they made specifically for seed germination?

 Before I answer this question let me first tell you what seeds need to germinate:

 Since young roots don’t have enough strength to navigate through thick soil such as topsoil mixed with organic materials.
 They need a thinner and easy to navigate media.